Understanding Primitive Reflexes

 Often, this is not fully achieved and problems emerge.
 This may occur, for example, through inactivity in a fixed position, such as long periods spent in inclined seats, rather than lying and moving freely on a horizontal surface.

-The integration stages of several Infant Reflexes rely on the baby being held and moved in relation to gravity, lying prone (on the front) and horizontally with freedom to move.
+The integration stages of several primitive reflexes rely on the baby being held and moved in relation to gravity, lying prone (on the front) and horizontally with freedom to move.
 Government guidelines issued in the UK and USA regarding the sleeping position of babies have encouraged parents to sleep babies on their backs.
-However, it is important that babies also spend time on their fronts to encourage the normal progression to walking by crawling..
+However, it is very important that babies also spend time on their fronts (prone) to encourage the normal progression to walking by crawling.

 Subsequent development and postural reflexes

-This position starts to integrate one of the infant reflexes and is the first stage of a postural reflex
+This position starts to integrate one of the primitive reflexes and is the first stage of a postural reflex.

-As the child’s Infant Reflexes become integrated, postural reflexes begin to emerge.
-If the Infant Reflexes do not integrate, then postural reflexes will be negatively affected.
+As the child’s primitive reflexes become integrated, postural reflexes begin to emerge.
+If the primitive reflexes do not integrate, then postural reflexes will be negatively affected.

 Most postural reflexes are life-long and are necessary for controlled, co-ordinated, fluid movement in response to gravity and the maintenance of balance.
 In typical development they are in place by 3-4 years, with some variation.